-Moreover, the second clause in our target program, becomes the pure Prolog fact "q(a, 0.8)" while a fuzzy goal like "p(X)", is translated into the pure Prolog goal: "p(X), Truth_degree)" (note that the last truth degree variable is not anonymous now) for which the Prolog interpreter returns the desired fuzzy computed answer [Truth_degree = 0.54, X = a].
+Moreover, the second clause in our target program in Figure 1, becomes the pure Prolog fact "q(a, 0.8)" while a fuzzy goal like "p(X)", is translated into the pure Prolog goal: " $p(X, Truth_degree)$ " (note that the last truth degree variable is not anonymous now) for which the Prolog interpreter returns the desired fuzzy computed answer [Truth_degree = 0.54, X = a].
 The previous set of options suffices for running fuzzy programs (the "run" choice also uses the clauses contained in "num.pl", which represent the default lattice): all internal computations (including compiling and executing) are pure Prolog derivations whereas inputs (fuzzy programs and goals) and outputs (fuzzy computed answers) have always a fuzzy taste, thus producing the illusion on the final user of being working with a purely fuzzy logic programming tool.

-On the other hand, as showed in the down-middle, dark part of Figure 3, FLOPER has been recently equipped with a new option, called "loadLat" for allowing the possibility of changing the multi-adjoint lattice associated to a given program.
-For instance, assume that "new_num.pl" contains the same Prolog code than "num.pl" with the exception of the definition regarding the average aggregator.
-Now, instead of computing the average of two truth degrees, let us consider the average between the results achieved after applying to both elements, the disjunctions operators described by Gödel and Łukasiewicz, that is: $@{aver}(x_1, x_2) \triangleq (\lor{\mathsf{G}}(x_1, x_2) + \lor{\mathsf{L}}(x_1, x_2)) 0.5$.
-The corresponding Prolog clause modeling such definition into the "new num.pl" file could be:
+On the other hand, in [22] we explain that FLOPER has been recently equipped with new options, called "lat" and "show", for allowing the possibility of respectively changing and displaying the multi-adjoint lattice associated to a given program.
+Assume that "new_num.pl" contains the same Prolog code than "num.pl" with the exception of the definition regarding the average aggregator).
+Now, instead of computing the average of two truth degrees, let us consider a new version which computes the average between the results achieved after applying to both elements the disjunctions operators described by Gödel and Łukasiewicz, that is: $@{aver}(x_1, x_2) \triangleq (\lor{\mathsf{G}}(x_1, x_2) + \lor{\mathsf{L}}(x_1, x_2)) 0.5$.
+The corresponding Prolog clause modeling such definition into the "new_num.pl" file could be: